pbp-limerick/libreerp_ynh/doc/DISCLAIMER.md

 To connect on your LibreERP
 -----------
 - Go on https://YOURDOMAIN/web
-- Login as "admin" with the master password you provied during installation
+- Login as "admin" with the master password you provided during installation

 About licences
 -----------